Skip navigation links

 Sourcing and Use of AI

-- Vetting AI Tools: Before adopting any AI tool, it must be vetted for its reliability, security, and alignment with MSU's ethical values through the Information Technology (IT) Procurement Process.
+• Vetting AI Tools: Before adopting any AI tool, it must be vetted for its reliability, security, and alignment with MSU's ethical values through the Information Technology (IT) Product/Solution Review.
 This includes consulting with IT professionals and adhering to privacy, security policies, and environmental responsibility.

 Ethical Considerations